fraunhofer-izi/Living-Drugs-Wiki/wiki/Home/Resources/Methods.md

 # Sequence Retrieval and Annotation Process
 ## Sequences (fasta)
-All DNA sequences were extracted from various sources (see table below) using a Jupyter Notebook script (`translate_sequences.ipynb`).
+Sequence information of CAR T cell products (CAR constructs and vectors systems) has been collected from literature and patents (see sources in table below).
+All DNA sequences were extracted from those sources using a Jupyter Notebook script (`translate_sequences.ipynb`).
 This process leverages a custom template matching approach implemented in the Python script `template_matching.py`.
 The method applies structural similarity (SSIM) to detect nucleotide templates (A, C, G, T) from .png images and accurately reconstruct them into a nucleotide sequence string.
 Annotation process is desribed below.
+To ensure correct sequences, CAR constructs were manually re-check subsequently.

 **Code**: [translate_sequences.ipynb](https://github.com/fraunhofer-izi/TODO/-/blob/add-scripts-to-pipeline/Resources/extracted_pages/translate_sequences.ipynb?ref_type=heads)